If you’re reading this, you’re probably looking for free camping in the Florida Keys. Or, because someone shared this article with you.

 I’m not a fear monger, and I’m not saying that this location is necessarily dangerous.
 But, I’ve had negative experiences in places like this, and I wouldn’t choose to sleep here.

-I don’t think it’s pleasant to sleep in sketchy locations because you can never really relax, or let your guard down.
+I don’t suggest camping in sketchy locations because you can never really relax.

 This might be controversial, but I think it’s true: another risk you might find comes from law enforcement.

 Police and other government agencies, including Federal agencies, patrol this area.
 They look for law breakers.